Skip over main navigation

 • Some of the earliest projects included tending to war graves and raising funds to alleviate distress.
 Special Committees were set up and funds raised to finance education work, essay competitions, libraries, magic lantern lectures and the supply of English books and magazines.

 • In 1906, the future Queen Mary, then Princess of Wales, became Patron of The Victoria League which expanded rapidly with 27 branches by 1909 - in England, Scotland and overseas, though these were independent, nevertheless they received Royal Patronage provided they remained non-political with membership open to both men and women.
-The League has been honoured by Royal Patronage ever since.
+The League in London has been honoured by Royal Patronage ever since.

 • Famous past members include Alice Balfour, Millicent Fawcett, Violet Cecil, Sir Malcolm Sargent, Noel Coward and Ivor Novello.

-• During World War 1, the League focused on hospitality for Commonwealth servicemen.
+• During World War I, the League focused on hospitality for Commonwealth servicemen.
 Clubs and hostels were opened in London and Edinburgh and 282,000 beds provided for servicemen on leave.
 The League became a receiving centre for overseas gifts for distribution to soldiers and relief organisations.

 • In World War II, it provided Commonwealth servicemen in the United Kingdom with 1.25 million beds and 4 million meals.

-• The Victoria League has been involved with student hospitality and welfare since 1927 and the present Hostel in Bayswater, London, was opened by Her Royal Highness Princess Alice, The League’s President at the time, on 22nd October 1953.
+• The Victoria League has been involved with student hospitality and welfare since 1927 and the present Hostel in Bayswater, London, was opened by Her Royal Highness Princess Alice, The League’s President at the time, on 22nd October 1954.
 Student House, where the Headquarters of The Victoria League is located, has become the focal point of The League’s charitable activities.
 It is extremely popular with students from all parts of the Commonwealth.

-Overseas projects
+Highlights: Overseas projects

-• In 2012, to honour our Patron, in the year of HM The Queen's Diamond Jubilee, The League funded an overseas project in Sierra Leone.
+• In 2012, to honour our late Patron, in the year of HM The Queen's Diamond Jubilee, The League funded an overseas project in Sierra Leone.
 This was the financing of the building of a secondary school.

 • We have subsequently funded another senior secondary school on the same site.